Ange1o/GPSP/README.md

 # GPSP
 This is the code for *GPSP: Graph Partition and Space Projection based approach for Heterogeneous Network Embedding*.
 The data and embeddings are aviable at https://drive.google.com/open?id=1PFp1E0O4I2LbitPo4_SV_0VP5hs2Z5gp.

-## Specification in GPSP-code
+## Specification
+### GPSP-code
-- Folder preprocessing : preprocessing steps for the data
+- SubFolder preprocessing : preprocessing steps for the data
-- Folder pte : implmentation of pte
+- SubFolder pte : implmentation of pte
-- Folder space projection is the space projection step
+- SubFolder space projection is the space projection step
+- SubFolder node classification : codes for nodes classification
-- Folders node classification and clustering contain : codes for classification and clustering respectively
+- SubFolder node clustering  : codes for nodes clustering
-- Folder visulization : codes for modifying data for the embedding projector.
+- SubFolder visulization : codes for modifying data for the embedding projector
+### img
+- Algorithm and visulazation iamges

 ## Development Environment
 - OS: Ubuntu 16.04 LTS